 Occupational therapy fieldwork education provides you with the opportunity to integrate philosophical and theoretical knowledge, values, beliefs, ethics, and skills for broad application in a range of practice settings.
 The goal of fieldwork education is to progressively develop competent, entry- level practitioners who can function and thrive in a rapidly changing and dynamic health and human service delivery system as well as to meet the minimum entry-level competency standards.

-This course comprises 192 points, of which 162 points are prescribed occupational therapy study, 42 points are an honours research project or a community practice project, and 6 points are available for an elective unit.
+This course comprises 192 points, of which 150 points are prescribed occupational therapy study, 42 points are an honours research project or a community practice project.

-The course develops through theme studies in: Part A. Foundation occupation and health studies (42 points), Part B. Enabling occupation studies (66 points), Part C. Evidence, research and practice studies (42 points), and Part D. Professional practice (36 points) and Part E. Free elective study (6 points).
+The course develops through theme studies in: Part A. Foundation occupation and health studies (42 points), Part B. Enabling occupation studies (66 points), Part C. Evidence, research and practice studies (42 points), and Part D. Professional practice (42 points).

 The course progression mapcourse progression map (http://www.monash.edu.au/pubs/2018handbooks/maps/map-m3001.pdf) will assist you to plan to meet the course requirements, and guidance on unit enrolment for each semester of study.